sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-06.md

 ### Why MCP Was Implemented: Architectural Benefits Over Performance

-The decision to implement MCP in this banking system was **not driven by performance concerns**.
+A decision to implement MCP in this banking system would **not be driven by performance concerns**.
 In fact, native LangChain tools often perform as well as or better than MCP in terms of raw speed.
-The real drivers were **architectural and organizational benefits**:
+The real drivers would be **architectural and organizational benefits**:

 | Architectural Aspect | LangChain @tool Functions | MCP Approach | Benefit |
 |---------------------|--------------------------|-------------|----------|